jaywayawyaj/CV/README.md

 After years of creating and working out problems in the rock climbing industry, I felt like a new challenge and development really stood out to me.
 I love the process of having an end goal in mind, considering possible solutions and creating the best one.
 I love to learn new tricks every day.

-As of November 2018 I have embarked on a 16 week bootcamp at [Makers Academy](https://makers.tech/) to immerse myself in a full stack web development course.
+As of October 2018 I have embarked on a 16 week bootcamp at [Makers Academy](https://makers.tech/) to immerse myself in a full stack web development course.
 I aim to learn as much as I can about professional coding, industry best practice and building projects both in groups and individually.
 Whilst coming from a non-technical and humanities background, I feel I have developed many applicable skills accross my life which will help me grow into the rounded developer I hope to be.

 ## Skills